La Liga transfers: Getafe sign Faycal Fajr | Goal.com

 The 31-year-old joined Caen from Getafe in the summer of 2018, going on to make 36 appearances for the French outfit, scoring five times.

-Following Les Vikings relegation to Ligue 2 last season, the French-born player has now returned to the La Liga side.
+Following Les Vikings' relegation to Ligue 2 last season, the French-born player has now returned to the Spanish side.

 The Moroccan international will look to bolster the Spanish side, who will be featuring in the Europa League in the coming season, after their impressive fifth-place finish in La Liga last season.